tomasc/mongoid_ability/README.md

 Custom `Ability` class that allows [CanCanCan](https://github.com/CanCanCommunity/cancancan) authorization library store permissions in [MongoDB](http://www.mongodb.org) via the [Mongoid](https://github.com/mongoid/mongoid) gem.

-## ToDo

-* Where and how to specify the lock class?
-The automatic detection does not take into account subclassing, for example.

 ## Installation

 Add this line to your application's Gemfile: